 - Focused Site Visit: Week of October 10, 2022

-Any member of the college community or public may submit a third-party comment by completing the Commission’s online third-party comment form.
-A third-party comment assists the Commission as it considers applications for candidacy, accreditation, or reaffirmation of accreditation.
+Any member of the college community or public could submit a third-party comment by completing the Commission’s online third-party comment form.
+Third-party comments assist the Commission as it considers applications for candidacy, accreditation, or reaffirmation of accreditation.

 For more information on the accreditation review process and the College’s ISER, please visit CRC’s self-enroll Canvas course on accreditation.